MingcongBai/history278-notes/Reviews/MidTerm1.md

 -------------

 - Did the Atlantic slave trade transform earlier forms of slavery in Africa (first reading)?
+  - Lisa A. Lyndsay.
+  - Slavery existed before European's arrival on trade routes.
+    - Wealth in people.
+    - Outsiders and kin, freedom by association.
+    - Captives used as domestic slaves, a social status but not as economical fact.
+    - Arabic, and Mediterranian trade routes.
+    - There was opportunity and possibility to re-integrate into families and society, and remove oneself from slavery.
+  - Introduction of Europeans to the slave market...
+    - Transformed domestic slaves to chattle slaves.
+    - Exploited both slave traders and slaves.
+    - Used weapon and goods import to infiltrate slave trades.
+      - Brought in increased warfare against each tribes.
+    - Slave traders and owners were unaware of the inhumane treatments.
+    - Significantly larger scale in slave capture, for profit, and stimulated with crime - slave raiders.
 - To what extent did slaves suffer a social death when they were enslaved and sent to the Americas (lecture notes, especially; Vincent Brown; Smallwood)?
+  - Orlando Patterson...
+"The permanent, violent domination of natally alienated and generally dishonoured persons".
+  - Smallwood, the difficulty in returning to the society as a full person.
+  - Vincent Brown, see below.
 - Did Africans accept their fates as "commodities"?
+  - Uprisings were found everywhere (including the Berbice Slave Uprising, with strong implications to this day, in contemporary Guyana, the rebellion was celebrated with the Republic Day).
+  - Mothers still gave birth, albeit the low survival rates.
+  - The question of slave identity also triggered many legal challenges throughout the 19th and 20th century in the United States (extra).
+  - However, many still lived their lives as slaves, and treated as commodities.

+### Vincent Brown

+A new community may be constructed from (social) death itself.
+For example, a woman died on a ship, when the shipmates intended to toss the body overboard, slaves onboard rallied to hold a proper funeral for this woman.

+Vincent Brown does not disagree that social death was a concept in existence, but he noted that social death may create motivation to recreate oneself via events or doings - see the Haiti Revolution.
+Social death may be a condition looming over a context, but slaves may strive to work against social death - in order to live.